 Datasets: This assignment makes use of the following two datasets; more information is provided on the Datasets page, but what's here is sufficient for you to complete the assignment.

-- country - Country name
+- School - The student's school name

 - Download the two datasets by clicking on the links above.

 - Go to the Google Drive website.
 You may use your personal Gmail account to log in, or you can use your SUNet ID by entering your Stanford email address -- Google should automatically redirect you to WebLogin.

 - To upload the CSV files, drag them from your desktop or file browser to the main Google Drive page.

 - To open a newly uploaded CSV file, right-click the CSV, select "Open with" and choose "Google Sheets".
 After you open your CSV file in Google Sheets once, it will save a new version that opens automatically in Sheets from then on.